eliasbaixas/openai-openapi-rb/docs/FineTuningApi.md

 > <FineTuningJob> create_fine_tuning_job(create_fine_tuning_job_request)

-Creates a job that fine-tunes a specified model from a given dataset.
+Creates a fine-tuning job which begins the process of creating a new model from a given dataset.
 Response includes details of the enqueued job including job status and the name of the fine-tuned models once complete.
 [Learn more about fine-tuning](/docs/guides/fine-tuning)

 ### Examples